unbounded-tech/action-vnext/README.md

       - name: Calculate Next Version
         id: version
         uses: harmony-labs/action-vnext@latest
+        # No args here - just get the version

       - name: Compare Versions and Act
         if: steps.version.outputs.version != steps.get-current.outputs.current
         run: |
           echo "There is a new version"

+      # Optional: Generate and save changelog if there's a new version
+      - name: Generate Changelog
+        if: steps.version.outputs.version != steps.get-current.outputs.current
+        id: changelog
+        uses: harmony-labs/action-vnext@latest
+        with:
+          args: '--changelog'

+      - name: Save Changelog
+        if: steps.version.outputs.version != steps.get-current.outputs.current
+        run: |
+          echo "Saving changelog to CHANGELOG.md"
+          echo "${{ steps.changelog.outputs.changelog }}" > CHANGELOG.md
 ```

 In this example:
 - The **Get Current Version** step uses `git describe` with the `--match "v*"` flag to consider only tags starting with `v` (defaulting to `0.0.0` if none exist).
 - The **Calculate Next Version** step runs the action to determine the next version based on your commit history.
 - The **Compare Versions and Act** step then checks whether the computed version differs from the current version.
 If they differ, the pipeline proceeds with tagging and releasing; otherwise, it skips those steps.
+- The **Generate Changelog** step runs the action again with the `--changelog` flag to generate a changelog based on the commit history.
+- The **Save Changelog** step saves the generated changelog to a file (CHANGELOG.md).

 ### Using Docker Compose for Local Testing